Preventative maintenance versus the wait until it fails approach

 The purpose of preventative maintenance is to prevent machines from breaking down by performing maintenance regularly – instead of conducting maintenance once failure has occurred.
 Preventative maintenance predominantly features two different types of maintenance: periodic maintenance and predictive maintenance.

 The implementation of a preventive maintenance program can be time consuming and costly.
 This creates constant debate as to whether a preventive maintenance program is worth implementing the program.
 Will the man hours and money invested in the program outweigh emergency repairs?
 Based on our experience at The UP!
 App working with our network of manufacturers and service techs across the country, we believe that when a preventative maintenance program is properly operated the benefits exceed the costs.

-Here are our top five reasons why preventative maintenance for manufacturing equipment is worth the investment when compared to the breakdown maintenance strategy.
+Here are our top four reasons why preventative maintenance for manufacturing equipment is worth the investment when compared to the breakdown maintenance strategy.

 1) Catch problems early, resulting in faster, easier, and cheaper repairs

 With regular checks, you won’t be surprised when something goes wrong.
 It will be a quick fix because you will know what needs to be done.
 Over time, you will see that less money is being spent because you will not have to replace equipment as much, as well as dealing with last minute break downs.
 While there still may be some unplanned maintenance needed, the likelihood will go down when the equipment is regularly checked and serviced.

 2) Prevent problems before they get big to maximize efficiency, machine uptime and productivity